gecrooks/landscape2stl/README.md

 then create STL terrain models.

-    > python -m landscape2stl --preset half_dome
+    > python -m landscape2stl --quad half_dome

 ## Data Source: 3DEP 1/3rd arc-second

-The elevation data is taken from the USGS 3D Elevation Program (3DEP) 1/3rd arc-second dataset (approximately 10m resolution).
+The elevation data is taken from the USGS 3D Elevation Program (3DEP) 1/3rd arc-second dataset (approximately 10 meter resolution).
 This is a high quality, high resolution dataset.
-I've experimented printing with scales up to 1:24000, and the models look great.
+I've experimented printing with scales up to 1:15,625 (About 1" to 4 miles), and the models look great.
 (If the dataset resolution isn't fine enough the model starts looking like Minecraft.)

 The downside is that this dataset is only available for the contiguous 48 states, Hawaii, and some parts of Alaska.